To protect cells from being edited, you need to lock them so that anyone using your spreadsheet will not be able to edit the locked cells.

-To learn how to lock cells in Excel, let’s take a look at the following example where we will lock cell G7 which contains a VLOOKUP formula, after that you’ll also learn how to lock all cells in Excel at once.
+To learn how to protect cells in Excel, let’s take a look at the following example where we will lock cell G7 which contains a VLOOKUP formula, after that, you’ll also learn how to lock all cells in Excel at once.

 How to lock certain Cells in Excel

 If you protect a worksheet, the whole worksheet becomes read-only, which means none of the cells can be edited again.